antimatter-studios/ssm-local/README.md

 This will configure NodeJS to start the inspector on port `9230`.

 Open Chrome and navigate to `chrome://inspect`.
 Click the `Open dedicated DevTools for Node` link which will open a new DevTools window.
-You can then open the Sources tab and browse to a Cognito Local file, or press `Cmd+P` or `Ctrl+P` to open the file navigator and open `src/bin/start.ts` or a target you want to debug then place a breakpoint and run your code that uses Cognito Local or a CLI command.
+You can then open the Sources tab and browse to a SSM Local file, or press `Cmd+P` or `Ctrl+P` to open the file navigator and open `src/bin/start.ts` or a target you want to debug then place a breakpoint and run your code that uses SSM Local or a CLI command.